Converting PowerPoint to e-learning

 Often, the assessment will be in the form of a test.
 That means the learner will need to either answer questions or perform an action correctly to demonstrate they have gained the necessary knowledge or skill.
 Focusing on your learning objectives for the course, think of what the learner will need to do successfully to show that they now have the knowledge or skill you’re trying to teach them.

 Now you’re ready to create the content.
 Ensure that it clearly states the learning objectives initially and is explicitly geared towards completing the assessment.
 By limiting your content only to that specific information, you’re sure to avoid PowerPoint-style cognitive overload and achieve the learning objectives you set out to achieve.
 If you do still use PowerPoint, this is a way to turn it into online training.

 Start creating interactive learning experiences

-Presentations and trainings are very different things.
+Presentations and training are very different things.
 The former is about presenting slides, it’s a one-way street of giving information.
 The latter, however, lets people self-learn all the time without a presenter.
 Effective online courses are based on strong instructional design principles that reinforce the concept of self-learning and discovery with little intervention by the instructor.

 That means we wouldn’t ask you to stop using PowerPoint, which is, after all, one of the easiest tools to create content.
-Here’s a breakdown of differences between e-learning and PowerPoint courses that can probably help you decide.
+Here’s a breakdown of the differences between e-learning and PowerPoint courses that can probably help you decide.